kittenlogic/unsupervised-pleasures/_posts/2022-05-16-ultimate-fantasy-079.md

 ---
 layout: post
-title: Ultimate Fantasy 79 So Vast
+title: Ultimate Fantasy 79 Queer Geographer
 description: a vast expanse of unspoiled beauty, unspoiled splendor, and that one simple word, love.
 summary: a vast expanse of unspoiled beauty, unspoiled splendor, and that one simple word, love.
 tags: [queer, GPT-2, RunwayML]